armandosneto/gatez-backend/README.md

 -   Write tests at least covering all endpoints;
 -   Improving security and performance;
 -   Implement profanity checks on submitted content and block potentially offensive texts;
--   Implement pagination on puzzle requests;
+-   Implement pagination on puzzle requests; // May not be necessary
--   Implement basic moderation features, where admin users can view and review reports, deleting infringing puzzles and punishing users, and some automatic moderation (temporarily hiding highly reported puzzles until moderation);
 -   Check if the user submitted puzzle is a valid one and if sumitted solutions are valid;
 -   Deploy the application;